 support long-term mental health

-These strategies are part of the process involved in the music medicine protocol.
+These strategies are part of the process involved in the Music Medicine Protocol, listed as an Evidence-Based Practice.
 They can be used as a holistic alternative or a complementary regimen to medication.
 Do not discontinue any medication without consulting your physician.
 This is not a music therapy course.
 This is an introductory course that explores the opportunities for using music prescriptively.
 With more in-depth coursework, you can learn how to develop your own playlist based on the Music4Life® Music Medicine Protocol, and consult with a Music4Life® Practitioner (music therapist) to guide you.

 Judith Pinkerton, an award-winning, licensed and board-certified music therapist, will guide your exploration of scientific discoveries.
 You will learn how music listening affects parts of your brain that influence stress, depression, anxiety, addiction and more.
 She will teach you how leveraging those effects with the Music4Life® Music Medicine Protocol, can positively impact your mindset and personal well-being.

 Enroll now to learn about your brain-body connection to music.
 Judith’s real-world experience successfully applying music as medicine for thousands of people, will help you unlock the amazing power of your own mind and music.